 Regional events revolve around artistic expression, and we all benefit from the artist’s endeavors.
 In order to establish the opportunity for art funding, the regional committee has implemented an increase in ticket prices for the events.
 This increase is a reflection of the communities positive response to past art projects, and the call to greater artist participation.

-If we receive your application after this date, it will NOT be considered.
-The Art Committee will then review, ask questions, request revisions and then determine the award for approved projects.
+The Art Grant web form is available for a date range before each Saguaro Man and Az Decompression event.
+It will be listed in the “Forms and Registrations” portion of the AZ Burners Info Center.
+After the form is closed, the Art Committee will then review, ask questions, request revisions and determine the award for approved projects.
 The more details you include, the less questions we’ll have for you, and the faster we can complete the decision process.
-Any materials submitted will not be returned, regardless of application acceptance. *Be sure and read ALL of the instructions* Your application must be 100% complete Answer all questions or it will NOT be considered.
+Any materials submitted will not be returned, regardless of application acceptance. *Be sure and read ALL of the instructions* Your application must be 100% complete Answer all questions or it will not be considered.
 It is imperative that you provide us with a complete application in a timely manner.
 Please include drawings or diagrams to support your application, and a detailed budget is also required.
 Please assume that any materials submitted will not be returned, regardless of application acceptance.